phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 are more complex than function components themselves.
 Given they all run in the same process, errors in components cause the whole view to fail to render.
 For a complete rundown, see `Phoenix.LiveComponent`.

+When in doubt over [Functional components or live components?](`Phoenix.LiveComponent#functional-components-or-live-components`), default to the former.
+Rely on the latter only when you need the additional state.

+### live_render/3 to encapsulate state (with error isolation)

 Finally, if you want complete isolation between parts of a LiveView, you can always render a LiveView inside another LiveView by calling